gogo/fuzztests/Readme.md

   - run > make regenerate
   - run > make fuzz

-Enums are not supported, since multiple versions of the same protocol buffer messages are generated and the proto libraries don't support multiple enums with the same name.
+Enums and Extensions are not supported, since multiple versions of the same protocol buffer messages are generated and the proto libraries don't support multiple types with the same name.

 Dependencies:
   - github.com/gogo/protobuf